-If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

-After approximately 10 minutes of charging, disconnect the Nest Thermostat from the USB charger.
-If the unit has turned on while plugged in, turn it off and then turn it back on again, manually restarting the system.
-Once it has fully restarted, plug it back in to fully charge.
+After approximately 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
+If the unit has turned on while plugged in, turn it off and then turn it back on again, manually restarting the thermostat.
+Once it has completely restarted, plug it back in to fully charge.
 After another hour of charging, disconnect the Nest Thermostat and reconnect it to its base.

 You should be good to go and this point, but again, for more elaborate instructions and information, please see Nest Support.

-If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
+If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Air Engineers Service Experts put in your Nest Thermostat, please feel free to call us at 904-450-5672 or schedule an appointment online.
-If your Nest Thermostat was not installed by Air Engineers Service Experts, please connect with Nest Support here.
+If Air Engineers Service Experts installed your Nest Thermostat, please give us a call at 904-450-5672 or schedule an appointment online.
+If your Nest Thermostat was not put in by Air Engineers Service Experts, please connect with Nest Support here.